C2SM/git-course/advanced/slides/slides.md

 - Squash is the common default: a branch's twelve commits, half "fix typo", rarely worth keeping in the main history
 - Deleting the branch afterwards is safe, people hesitate over it
   - Commits are in `main`, the PR page preserves everything including the branch, which GitHub can restore
-- Sync half is where people actually get stuck
+- Sync half is where people most often have difficulty
   - After the merge, their fork's `main` is behind
   - Either the "Sync fork" button, or locally: fetch from `upstream`, merge/rebase into `main`, push to `origin`
 - Recommend starting every new piece of work from a freshly synced `main` - avoids most conflicts before they exist